earl-grey-theme/earl-grey/README.md

 - Use the default text color (Black) as much as possible
 - Use Purple for syntax elements (if / when)
 - Use Blue for variables (foo)
-- The most common colors should be White, Black, Purle, and Blue, in that order
+- The most common colors should be White, Black, Purple, and Blue, in that order
 - Use Italics to emphasise important elements, such as types, function names, and collection keys